nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Docker volume ensures data persistence
 - Easy to backup and restore

+**Bulk Delete Operation:**
+- Single endpoint (DELETE /api/tasks) for deleting all tasks
+- Idempotent: Returns 204 even on empty database
+- Follows RESTful conventions for collection operations
+- Useful for testing, development, and reset workflows
+- No authentication guard (consistent with other endpoints)

 **No Authentication:**
 - MVP scope focuses on core CRUD functionality
 - Authentication can be added later without major refactoring